johnston9/Testing-Shot-Caller/TESTING.md

 - Use Case: Change a User's Permission<br>

-  Action: Change the User's Permission by selecting a new Permission for the User.<br>
+  1. Change the User's Permission by selecting a new Permission for the User.<br>
-  Result: The User receives an email advising them of their new Permission.<br>
+  2. The User receives an email advising them of their new Permission.<br>

 <p align="center"> <strong>xxxxxxxxxxxxxxxxx</strong></p>
 <h2 align="center">